tanishque-suthar/codebase_documentation/README.md

-# Code Documentation API Backend
+# Code Documentation API

-A FastAPI backend that generates documentation for code snippets using Google's Gemma AI model.
+A full-stack application that generates documentation for code snippets using Google's Gemma AI model.

 ## Features